Plane Tree (Platanus) プラタナス/スズカケノキ(鈴懸の木)

 英語の後に日本語が続きます。

-• Grey field-speedwell (Veronica polita) named "inu no fuguri," which translates to "dog's balls," after the resemblance of its fruit shape to dog's balls.
+• Grey field-speedwell (Veronica polita) named "inu no fuguri," which translates into "dog's balls," after the resemblance of its fruit shape to dog's balls.

-• Persian speedwell (Veronica persica) named "ooinu no fuguri," which translates to "large dog's balls" after its larger flowers than those of grey field-speedwell.
+• Persian speedwell (Veronica persica) named "ooinu no fuguri," which translates into "large dog's balls" after its larger flowers than those of grey field-speedwell.

-• Corn speedwell (Veronica arvensis) named "tachi inu no fuguri," which translates to "standing dog's balls" after its stems standing upright.
+• Corn speedwell (Veronica arvensis) named "tachi inu no fuguri," which translates into "standing dog's balls" after its stems standing upright.

 All were named as such by Tomitaro Makino (1862 - 1957) after the fruits of grey field speedwell, whose shape resembles the balls of a dog (scroll down to see them).
 Tomitaro Makino is a Japanese botanist.
 He dropped out of elementary school after two years, but studied botany on his own and eventually received a Doctor of Science degree from the University of Tokyo.